CF Montréal: Supporters group

-In September 2021, the organization announced that it was banning certain supporter groups, most notably, the Ultras Montréal.
-This move sparked many skeptical reactions as it came on the heels of a feud between the group and then President of the club, Kevin Gilmore.
-The conflict was a culmination of things that started almost exclusively with the rebranding of the club and abandonment of the highly popular team name, Impact de Montréal.
+In September 2021, CF Montréal management announced that it was banning certain supporter groups, most notably, the Ultras Montréal.
+This move sparked many skeptical reactions as it came on the heels of a feud between the group and then president of the club, Kevin Gilmore.
+The conflict was a culmination of things that started almost exclusively with the rebranding of the club and abandonment of the highly popular team name, Montreal Impact.
 The club cited misconduct and past violent incidents, however no further specifics were given in their press release.

-"127 Montréal" was formed in 2011 and are located in the south-west corner of Stade Saputo, in section 127.
-Although not an official supporters section in the stadium, the club removed several rows of seats at the bottom of section 127 to accommodate the group.
-The group can be identified in the stadium by a banner displaying the group's name and crest.
-The crest features a snowy owl (Nyctea scandiaca), the official bird of the Province of Québec.
-127 Montréal would usually join the Ultras in their chants during matches and occasionally join them on away games.
-Since the banning of UM02, 127 Montréal have continued to use chants popularized by the Ultras during matches, sometimes in coordination with supporters in section 131.
-The group can also be seen during matches waving flags sporting their logo and using smoke grenades.
+"127 Montréal" was formed in 2011 and were located in the south-west corner of Saputo Stadium, in section 127.
+The club removed several rows of seats at the bottom of the section to accommodate the group, making a small part of section 127 a standing room area only.
+The group could be identified in the stadium by a banner displaying the group's name and logo.
+The logo featured a snowy owl (Nyctea scandiaca), the official bird of the Province of Québec.
+Because of their proximity, 127 Montréal often joined supporters in 132 and 131 in their chants during matches.
+The group could also be seen during matches waving flags sporting the group's logo and using smoke grenades.
+Members of 127 Montréal occasionally joined other groups in travelling to away games.
+Following the 2024 season, with numbers unfortunately dwindling down, the few remaining members of 127 Montréal announced via social media that they would not be renewing their season tickets.
+Thus, the group naturally disbanded.